michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle.md

 This makes it much quicker to pose a character, especially if you are creating a walk cycle, or moving the characters hips.

 >hip node movement

+The downside of using IK is that it can be difficult to pose your character exactly as you want, since you lose control of the individual joints.

+####FK Setup